railsbridge-boston/docs-hardfork/sites/en/installfest/installfest.md

 ### 3. Try your Text Editor

-You've installed a text editor that is designed for coding.
-Here are some suggestions for using it more effectively: [Text Editor](install_a_text_editor)
+You've installed Sublime Text, a text editor that is designed for coding.
+We have some suggestions for using it more effectively on [this page](install_a_text_editor).

 ### 4. Setup Checklist